 ACCT 441 MERGERS AND ACQUISITIONS covers business case and accounting for mergers and acquisitions, and advanced accounting issues including consolidations, equity accounting, variable interest entities, and translation of foreign currency financial statements.
+Prerequisite: Grade of C or higher in ACCT 311.

 ACCT 498 SPECIAL TOPICS IN ACCOUNTING provides a senior discussion, lecture, and/or research forum (including individual research) for special accounting subjects not addressed by the regular curriculum.
-Prerequisites: ACCT 311.
+Prerequisites: With a minimum grade of C in ACCT 311.
 3 credits.